VetoProjects/VetoLC/README.md

 ![Highlighting](images/Documentation/glsl.png "Highlighting in a nutshell")

-You might want to take a ride and you can(provided you are a Windows user).
+You might want to take a ride and you can(on every platform we know of, provided there is OpenGL and GLSL installed).
 There is an example for Graphics Live Coding called `default.glsl` in the source directory.
 If you open and run it, you can play around with it very well(run it by hitting the systems refresh action(`F5` on Windows and Linux, `Cmd+R` on OS X)).
 A new window will pop open that renders the shader.
 Our personal preference is to drag that window to a different screen so you have a clean workbench.
 If you change something, you can hit refresh at every point in your development and the updated code will be run.

 (Here be dragons... err - pictures.)